fochoao/CPython/Doc/library/dis.rst

    Loads the global named ``co_names[namei]`` onto the stack.

+.. opcode:: SETUP_FINALLY (delta)

+   Pushes a try block from a try-finally or try-except clause onto the block stack.  *delta* points to the finally block or the first except block.

 .. opcode:: LOAD_FAST (var_num)

    Pushes a reference to the local ``co_varnames[var_num]`` onto the stack.